Jean Joseph Sibilly: Career and accomplishments

 His career in agriculture was furthered after he purchased several hundred acres with other farmers on the north side of St. Thomas to be used for farming.
 Sibilly provided fresh produce for many years with his skills and knowledge of farming.
 Not only did he provide goods for the people, but he also planned road systems on the north side.
 He also contributed to the construction of homes and public buildings.

 In 1924, Sibilly opened a grocery store and bar named "The Shop".
 The French immigrants on the north side would travel by donkey to get into town to get groceries, since there were no grocery stores on the Northside.
 This allowed for the residents of north side to be able to have a closer option of somewhere to get groceries or stop and have a drink.
 As time passed, the locals and stationed Navy members in the area pushed for a place to eat and socialize, which is when the shop turned into a restaurant, which is now known as "Sibs".
 After growing increasingly more busy with his personal dealings in real estate, he began to lease the property.
-In 2018, management turned back to being ran by immediate family.
+In 2018, management turned back to being run by immediate family.

 Sibilly also donated large amounts of land which allowed for a church, cemetery and government buildings to be built for the community.
 Sibilly died in 1977 at the age of 88.